 • Moose – Maine has one of the largest moose populations in the United States, with an estimated 60,000 individuals.
 We’ve seen a lot more moose in Glacier National Park, Montana, but they’re here!

 • Atlantic puffins – These distinctive birds can be found nesting on offshore islands and are a popular attraction for birdwatchers.
+You don’t even know how excited I get when I see one.

 • Black bears – Maine is home to an estimated 35,000 black bears, which are commonly spotted in rural areas.
-Since the forests are more dense, they’re harder to spot than, say, when you’re spotting wildlife in Yellowstone NP.
+Since the forests are more dense, they’re harder to spot here than, say, when you’re spotting wildlife in Yellowstone NP.

 • Lynx – The Canada lynx is a rare and elusive species that can be found in the forests of northern Maine.
+I’ve only even seen one in Alaska, not here in Maine.

 • Snowshoe hare – This species is well adapted to the harsh winters of Maine and can be found throughout the state.